PerMalmberg/du-yfs/README.md

 * Brakes in space?
 Overshoots platform
 * Brakes - get warmup time from setting
 * Engines - get warmup time from setting
-* fsm:Move - scale acceleration based on engine warmup.
+* fsm:Move & Travel state - ramp acceleration based on engine warmup.
 * All classes - use new class template
+* Why does the brake distance flutter while descending with the small elevator?

 # Controls